 Employee-related costs increased as a result of increased headcount as we expanded our selling and marketing organizations to grow our customer base.
 Solutions Partner commissions increased as a result of increased revenue generated through our Solutions Partners.
 Marketing programs increased due to the timing and size of certain marketing efforts as we made investments in attracting new customers.
 Allocated overhead expenses increased due to an increase in shared company expenses associated with our systems and infrastructure as we continued to grow our business.
-Professional fees increased due to an increase in the use of third-party services and contractors for our marketing efforts.
-Amortization of intangible assets increased primarily due to the purchase of a domain name in the three months ended June 30, 2022.
+Amortization of intangible assets increased primarily due to the purchase of a domain name in the second quarter of 2022.